mtschirs/quizduellapi/README.md

 api.update_avatar('0010999912')
 ```
 ####Demo
-This [Quizduell Bot](http://quizduellbot.appspot.com) is based on this project.
+[This Quizduell Bot](http://quizduellbot.appspot.com) is based on this project.
 It automatically sends and answers game requests, writes messages and always plays a perfect game.

 ####Credits
 Thanks to the blogger and commenters on [easysurfer.me](http://easysurfer.me/wordpress/?p=761) for their insights!

 ####Disclaimer
-This project is in no way affiliated with, authorized, maintained, sponsored or endorsed by FEO Media AB.
+Quizduell is a registered trademark of FEO Media AB, Stockholm, SE registered in Germany and other countries.
+This project is an independent work and is in no way affiliated with, authorized, maintained, sponsored or endorsed by FEO Media AB.